Graphs

 Controls

-Controls can change time period, type of data, or amount of data shown on the graph.
-They can be tabs, quick filters or dropdowns that are either left aligned or right aligned depending on your layout and use case.
+Controls are used to change the type of data shown on a graph.
+They can be tabs, quick filters or drop-downs that are either left aligned or right aligned.
+Use clear, concise labels to name each option.

 Tabs